 There are two main mountain biking trails: Rangihoua, which will take you about 25 minutes to get to from the ferry and has two loops and 6 different trails; or Whakanewha Regional Park, where you can start at the Sculpture Carpark on Gordons Road.

+Need to rent out a bike?
+No worries, you can hire an e-bike from The Waiheke Bike Shop, which is located in Oneroa, for $90 NZD per day.
 For a mountain bike, head to Waiheke Bike Hire, which is located right near the ferry.
-It’s the oldest and most experienced bike hire business on the island, so you’re in good hands.
 Their bikes are perfect for the terrain you will be biking on and cost $40 NZD to hire for a day.

 3. Go ziplining

 Ziplining through the native forest of Waiheke Island?
 Heck yes!
 For any thrill seeker or adventure lover, ziplining in New Zealand is the perfect way to not only have fun but also take in the island’s scenery in a new and exciting way.
+Plus it is simply goregous here, so it makes for a fun thing to do on Waiheke Island.

 Waiheke Island: Zipline and Forest Walk is a great tour to book if you want to spend 3 hours soaring through the treetops.
 You’ll get a little tour of the island by minivan before your ziplining adventure.
 Then you’ll finish the day with a bushland walk with your guide.
 The small group makes this a really personal experience and you pack a lot in for $129 NZD.

 I loved ziplining in Waiheke.
 It felt like I was on an amazing adventure in the wilderness of a beautiful island.
 You will not be disappointed if you decide to give it a go!
+You can book the same tour I took in advance here.

 4. Enjoy a beach day